Rampalamp/cc-web-to-text/README.md

 #### TODOs

-Likely need to clean up the formatting, although it is returning text excluding all the HTML tags, it's still not very clean.
 Setup the goog_scrape.py so that it will perform a query on google and iterate through the returned links, pulling and formatting text from each returned link.

 #### Usage/Example